I moderated a student-organized panel discussion several weeks ago about making the best, or maybe just making sense, of a bad situation.

 Then they came for swaths of Sub-Saharan Africa, and I did not speak out

 This is what Naomi Klein stressed in a recent speech emphasizing the urgency of anti-colonial thinkers in apprehending the climate crisis.
-Drawing on these thinkers, she stresses how certain places, and certain people, come to be “othered”— raced, classed, gendered, and so on—brutally designated as disposable, as worth sacrificing, because stopping climate change at 2 degrees Celsius is, of course, regarded as “too expensive” for those most insulated from its consequences and those who are, simultaneously, the most responsible for shoving all those emissions into the atmosphere in the first place.
+Drawing on these thinkers, she stresses how certain places, and certain people, come to be “othered”— raced, classed, gendered, and so on—brutally designated as disposable, as worth sacrificing, because stopping climate change at 2 degrees Celsius is regarded as “too expensive” for those most insulated from its consequences and those who are, simultaneously, the most responsible for shoving all those emissions into the atmosphere in the first place.

 I invite you to ponder this crucial dimension of climate change.
 It forces us to reckon with these very real, very acute forms of violence, with how we are all implicated in different ways in these violences, and with the disturbing realization—especially for those just starting to face it—of our own forms of complicity and consent in this decisive moment to a system which has these predictable consequences and really, desperately, must be made to turn out otherwise.